GamerTilen/CreateMinecraftServer/README.md

 3. You can see server messages and player chats in the Log and Chat panel.
 4. You can use the field on the bottom-right to enter server commands.

+To make a Minecraft server visible publicly, you will need to find the default server port, allow it through a firewall, and tinker with your router configuration.

 Server Commands allow advanced users more control over their server.
 You can find a list of all possible commands [here](https://minecraft.fandom.com/wiki/Commands).

 ![The server window (server console)](https://github.com/GamerTilen/CreateMinecraftServer/blob/CreateMinecraftServer(main)/Media/minecraft-server-window.png)

+### 6. Port Forwarding

+To make a Minecraft server visible publicly, you will need to find the default server port, allow it through a firewall, and tinker with your router configuration.

+#### Step 1: Set the Port on Minecraft Configuration

+1. Open the Minecraft server directory and locate the `server.properties` file.
+2. Right-click on it and open the file with a text editor.
+3. Find the **server-port** line.

+Here is the default port number for Minecraft: Java edition: **25565**

+Users can change the port by changing the server-port value to any in the range from **1** to **65535**, although I recommend sticking with the default one.